ferret-stack/ferret-stack.github.io/_posts/2025-10-24-Player-Profiles.md

 This player is running hot.
 They've won big pots recently and their confidence is sky-high.
 This makes them dangerous in specific ways.

 Heaters defend wider, call lighter, and apply more pressure.
 They're feeling good about their game and their luck.
-They'll float flops they shouldn't, call down with marginal hands, and fire big bluffs because "why not, it's been working."
+They'll float flops they shouldn't, call down with marginal hands, and fire big bluffs because "why not; it's been working so far!"

 The key insight: they're not scared of you.
 They're not scared of variance.
 They're in the zone, and that makes them both more creative and more reckless.